 4.2.5 A full map regression exercise has been incorporated within this assessment.

-Research was carried out using resources offered by the East Sussex County cartographic documents used in this study is provided in Section 10.
+Research was carried out using resources offered by the East Sussex County Council, the internet, Ordnance Survey.
+A full listing of bibliographic and cartographic documents used in this study is provided in Section 10.